”Dead girl walking”, the boys say in the hall

 - Professions and careers that promote being thin and weight loss, such as ballet and modelling

 - Aesthetically oriented sports, where an emphasis is placed on maintaining a lean body for enhanced performance.
-Examples include rowing, diving, ballet, gymnastics, wrestling, long-distance running.
+Examples include rowing, diving, ballet, gymnastics, wrestling, and long-distance running.

 - Family and childhood traumas: childhood sexual abuse, severe trauma